The 2020 presidential primary campaign field is finally starting to winnow down, with four months to go until the first states vote.

 The Democratic National Committee announced it will hold 12 debates, starting in June 2019 and extending into 2020.

-The next Democratic debate is October 15 (with a second night possible on October 16) and will be held in Westerville, Ohio.
-At the moment, 11 candidates have qualified for the debate stage:
+The next Democratic debate is October 15 and will be held in Westerville, Ohio.
+It’s a one-night affair, even though 12 candidates have qualified for the debate stage:

 - Joe Biden